For You I Will Be an Island – Photograph with AI

 In this project, I used AI as an experimenting tool, combining with memories from my childhood, to create a series of visuals that imagine how my hometown and the Yangtze River may look like in the future.
 I printed them out and hung them on a stand.
 I also recollected the household’s items that my family and I would normally take with us when the river flooded in the past.
 I photographed myself with these artifacts and the AI-generated visuals in front of the Yangtze River.

-I take AI as a creative tool to experiment and reflect on the interactions between humans and machines, current and future.
 AI assisted me in imagining how my hometown would look like in the future.
 However, the AI’s outlook on the future doesn’t seem optimistic, consistently depicting my hometown being buried in water or destroyed by raging waves.
 During my exploration along the Yangtze River, I noticed some locations that resembled the AI photographs, which surprised me at times.

 I’d like to express my appreciation to The Canada Council for the Arts for its generous financial support, my photographer, Zen JinWen, and my family support and helps.